Community support for the elderly

 The memory service supports individuals through a dementia diagnosis.

 They look to meet their emotional needs through this journey, helping them to live well, whilst providing mental health support for behavioural and pscyhological symptoms of dementia.

 If you’re worried about your memory, please contact your GP.
 They will speak to you about a referral to the service.
 If you’re worried about someone else’s memory problems, encourage them to speak to their GP.
 It may be helpful if you go along with them.
 A member of the memory team will then contact you to arrange a visit within ten working days.

 How do I access the Older People’s Community Mental Health Team?

 If you think you’d benefit from getting support from the Older People’s Community Mental Health Team, you should get in touch with your GP.

 Your GP will then refer you to us through the Single Point of Access.
 The Older People’s Community Mental Health Team will contact you for an assessment, so we can discuss your needs.

-If you're feeling stressed, anxious or depressed, you can self-refer directly to our Open Minds service on this website.
+If you're feeling stressed, anxious or depressed, you can self-refer directly to our NHS Talking Therapies service on this website.